 2. The VAE server checks whether the VAE client is authorized to establish session-oriented service with one or more V2X UEs (remote vehicles).
 The VAE server provides a session-oriented service trigger response to the VAE client indicating the ability or inability of VAE server to initiate a session-oriented service with the VAE client.
 The VAE server performs the procedure to establish session oriented service with VAE client (e.g. remote vehicle).

-Editor's note: The reference to the procedure to establish session oriented service is FFS.
+NOTE 1: The VAE server performs the procedure specified in clause 9.19.5.2 to establish session oriented service with VAE client (e.g. remote vehicle).

-NOTE: The resulting application session occurs over IP connectivity (Uu based) between the remote controller and the remote vehicle.
+NOTE 2: The resulting application session occurs over IP connectivity (Uu based) between the remote controller and the remote vehicle.

 9.19.3.3 UE initiated session-oriented service update